-Retailers will do whatever they can to track the shopping trends of individual shoppers using points rewards cards, mobile apps, surveillance video, and receipts right up into computer technology.
+Retailers will do whatever they can to track the shopping trends of individual shoppers using points, rewards cards, mobile apps, surveillance video, and receipts into computer technology.

-Advertising and marketing tactics are everywhere, but when tracking customers without permission, things can get messy.
+Advertising and marketing tactics are everywhere, but things can get messy when tracking customers without permission.

 Tim Hortons wants to give you free coffee and doughnuts to apologize for tracking your location without your permission.itechpost.com

-Supermarket sales marketing is nationwide, which means you may often see a layout change; however, it doesn’t deviate much from the original.
+Supermarket sales marketing is nationwide, so you may often see a layout change; however, it doesn’t deviate much from the original.

 It’s a primary means of making you feel like your store is putting effort into bringing you a new, fresh shopping experience.

-Adding new furniture or moving furniture around your living room gives it that “new” appeal.
+Adding or moving furniture around your living room gives it that “new” appeal.

-It brings happiness into your life until you get bored with the look when you’ll do it all over again.
+It brings happiness into your life until you get bored with the look when you do it all over again.

-Friends of ours used to laugh because every time they would visit, we would have our couch in a different spot.
+Our friends used to laugh because every time they visited, we would have our couch in a different spot.